-Minnesota Citizens for the Arts, the Southwest Minnesota Arts Council, the Creative Minnesota team, and Americans for the Arts express their gratitude to the many people and organizations who made Arts & Economic Prosperity IV: The Economic Impact of Nonprofit Arts and Culture Organizations and Their Audiences in the State of Minnesota possible and assisted in its coordination and production.
+Minnesota Citizens for the Arts, the Arrowhead Regional Arts Council, the Creative Minnesota team, and Americans for the Arts express their gratitude to the many people and organizations who made Arts & Economic Prosperity IV: The Economic Impact of Nonprofit Arts and Culture Organizations and Their Audiences in the State of Minnesota possible and assisted in its coordination and production.
+Minnesota Citizens for the Arts served as the statewide project partner for this study, and as such worked closely to coordinate the local implementation of this customized study for the City of Duluth.